Do kids get a “different” education at Madrona than at other schools in Edmonds?

 How are parents involved at Madrona?

 Madrona excels because of parent support.
 There is no mandatory number of hours required of families, but it is expected each family will find their way to contribute to the community.
 Parent volunteers play a vital role in our community; from helping with academics in classrooms, to organizing school wide events, to chaperoning field trips, and so much more.
 We can’t wait to see how you fit into our school!
 Whether you are able to volunteer every week or once a year, it all helps and is appreciated!
-Our Volunteer Fair is held in early September (cancelled for Fall 2021).
+Our Volunteer Fair is held in early September.
 This is a great time to see many opportunities to help outside of regular school hours.
 Look for volunteer opportunities from your classroom coordinator throughout the school year.

 How do I volunteer?